Create memories with some holiday traditions that won’t break the bank

 - Play a game of touch football or other outdoor game, or board games

 - Build a snowman (if your not in Arizona)

 - Go thrift shopping for family members gifts.
 You have $XX for each person, go buy them something you think they would like.
 This teaches kids about budgeting and frugalness.
 Don’t forget Goodwill has ½ off every other Saturday.

-- Gift Rule(s): Something they want, something they need, something to wear, something to read.
+- Make gift rules to reign in spending: Something they want, something they need, something to wear, something to read.
 Something from Santa, Something from Mom & Dad, Something from Bro/Sis.
-This limits the number of presents everyone gets
+Etc.

-- Get free pictures taken with Santa at Bass Pro shop or at malls.
+- Get free pictures taken with Santa at Bass Pro Shops or at the mall.

 Extended family and friends party and gift and tradition ideas: